-Step Action What to Say/Do 9 Observe/evaluate the exercise.
-Be alert for potential safety issues, and be prepared to step in if necessary.
-Take notes on decisions made and actions taken so you can refer to them later.
-10 Terminate the exercise.
-When all survivors have been rescued, or the time has run out, terminate the exercise.
-Make sure that all survivor volunteers have been accounted for and that all CERT members are present.
-Thank and dismiss the survivor volunteers unless they are invited to the hot wash.
-11 Conduct the hot wash with all participants and staff members.
-When the exercise has run its course, conduct the hot wash.
+Step Action What to Say/Do 10 Terminate the exercise. • When all survivors have been rescued, or the time has run out, terminate the exercise.
+Make sure that all survivor volunteers have been accounted for and that all CERT members are present. • Thank and dismiss the survivor volunteers unless they are invited to the hot wash.
+11 Conduct the hot wash with all participants and staff members. • When the exercise has run its course, conduct the hot wash.
 The purpose of the hot wash is to reinforce learning by helping participants evaluate their own decision making.
 To do this, it is best to balance asking participants why they made the choices they did and what they learned, and providing additional information and coaching.
 Participants will learn more if you coach them through their decision-making process rather than if you tell them what they should have done.
 NOTE: You may want to consider having the survivor volunteers participate in the hot wash.
 They have a unique perspective on the exercise and can provide useful insights to the process.
 Questions you may want to bring up to the group include: What challenges did Incident Command face at the beginning of the exercise?
 How were they addressed?
 As the exercise progressed, did Incident Command face any additional challenges?
+What challenges did functional teams face?
+What worked well?
+What could have been done better?